vcc-csc212/sp21-archive/_docs/labs/lab-09/lab-09.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide you exposure to **Trees and Heaps**.
+The goal of this lab is to provide you an **introduction to trees**, which we'll be seeing a lot of over the next few weeks.

 ---